 A judge can remove an attorney from a case in certain circumstances if a judge believes that an attorney is not representing their client.

-Or is not meeting the standards of professional conduct, they may remove the attorney from the case.
+Or if it does not meet the standards of professional conduct, they may remove the attorney from the case.

-This may do on the Judge’s motion or after a motion to remove the attorney file from one of the parties.
+This may be done on the Judge’s motion or after a motion to remove the attorney file from one of the parties.